 - Work across departments to support implementation of a new information management system

-- Further develop and support ongoing work to sustain and grow AWDF’s network of African women knowledge producers in different domains (NGO, bailleurs de fonds, academia, politique, design and creative sectors)
+- Further develop and support ongoing work to sustain and grow AWDF’s network of African women knowledge producers in different domains (NGO, donor, academia, politique, design and creative sectors)

 - Manage staff, consultants and interns involved directly in Knowledge Management Unit activities.

 - Represent AWDF in external meetings and on external communications and advocacy platforms.